minkyu-shim/php-auction-site/README.md

 3. Start Apache and MySQL from XAMPP Control Panel.
 4. Import the `auction_db` SQL schema (if provided) into phpMyAdmin.
 5. Open your browser and go to: http://localhost/your-folder-name
+6. You can create your own account to check out the website
-6. You can test with this sample user:
+7. Also, you can test with these sample users:
 - **Email:** user@epita.fr, minkyu.shim@epita.fr
 - **Password:** tristan, 1234